nuuuwan/news_lk3_data/README.md

 *2025-08-19 06:48:00* · [`adaderanalk`](https://www.adaderana.lk/news/111609/second-reading-of-gambling-regulatory-authority-bill-in-parliament-today) · `en`

-The second reading of the Gambling Regulatory Authority Bill is scheduled to take place in Parliament today.
+The Second Reading of the Gambling Regulatory Authority Bill is scheduled to take place in Parliament today (19).

-Meanwhile, Parliament is scheduled to convene at 9:30 a.m. today.

-◼️
+The draft bill to establish a Gambling Regulatory Authority was gazetted under the directives of President Anura Kumara Dissanayake, in his capacity as the Minister of Finance, Planning and Economic Development in May.

+The Bill has been drafted to grant provisions for the establishment of the Gambling Regulatory Authority, to repeal the Horse Racing Betting Ordinance, the Gambling Ordinance, and the Casino Ordinance, and to make provisions for related matters.

+Once passed in Parliament, the draft bill will come into effect as the Gambling Regulatory Authority Act.

+...

 [Data](articles/8337acaa.json)